omniti-labs/omnios-build-perl/README.md

 ### Append the Module Name to the Build Order List

-__When you've got a working build for your dist, please append the dist name (which is the same as the directory created by perl_module_dist.pl) to the `perl-build-order.txt` file.__
+__When you've got a working build for your dist, please append the dist name (which is the same as the directory created by perl-dist.pl) to the `perl-build-order.txt` file.__

 You may review the current list of available dist packages at